-Special attention needs to be paid to the status of the individuals to whom the gifts and invitations are intended, in order to ensure their independence.
-This rule is particularly important where public officials are concerned.
+Greater attention needs to be paid to the status of the individuals to whom the gifts and invitations are intended in the case of public officials or politically exposed persons.

-The term "public official" refers to a civil servant, an employee or any other individual acting on behalf of:
+The term "public official" refers to a civil servant, an employee or any other individual acting on behalf of or used by:

-- any government agency (federal, provincial, national, territorial, municipal or other); - a political party, political party representatives and/or political candidates; - entities held or controlled by the French government; - international governmental bodies or intergovernmental organisations; - individuals holding a position in a legislative, administrative, judicial or military agency.
+- a government agency (state, local, municipal or other); - apolitical party, political party representatives and/or political candidates; - a public institution or any other entity owned and controlled by the State; - an international or intergovernmental public organisation; - an individual holding a position in a legislative, administrative, judicial or military agency.